lgventura/node-names-simple-backend/README.md

 ```

-The server will starts on http://localhost:3000.
+The APP will starts on http://localhost:3000.

-## Routes

-### List Names

-- URL: /api/strings
-- Method: GET
-- Description: Return the ist of names

-### Validation

-- URL: /api/validation/:string
-- Method: GET
-- Description: Make the validation between the type name and list of names

 ## Dependencies

-- express
-- cors
+- axios
-- node js
+- React